symfony-cmf/symfony-cmf-docs/bundles/routing/configuration.rst

 The controller to use when the matching route implements ``RouteObjectInterface`` and returns an object for ``getRouteContent()``.
 This object is checked for being ``instanceof`` the class names in this map.
-Instanceof is used instead of direct comparison to work with proxy classes and other extending classes.
+``instanceof`` is used instead of direct comparison to work with proxy classes and other extending classes.
 The order in which the classes are specified, matters.
 The first match is taken.